tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-17-loggingSystemForDockerSwarm.md

 ### Configure Syslog-NG tool
 There are four main components to syslog-ng configuration tool.
+The command mentioned with each  should be append the following at the bottom of the file before the last line `@include "/etc/syslog-ng/conf.d/*.conf"`
  1. Port that syslog-ng tool should be listening to, configured as:
 	> source <var_name> { network( transport(tcp) port(601)); };